The world’s largest 3D printer

 Compared to other houses, the cheap and fast to build housing units made to make by earthquakes, cyclones and floods and other natural disasters in the affected areas recover quickly.
 In case of emergency, cost, energy and material restrictions it is very large, so people need never unusual sources of inspiration.

-We can say that no one can do better than potter wasps (wasp / hornets) better, it methodically countless layers of mud everywhere covering layers, eventually forming a nest like pottery.
-For its part, the industrious insects may be the world’s smallest (and most environmentally-friendly) 3D printers.
+We can say that no one can do better than potter wasps (wasp/hornets) better, it methodically countless layers of mud everywhere covering layers, eventually forming nest-like pottery.
+For its part, the industrious insects may be the world's smallest (and most environmentally-friendly) 3D printers.

 The company said it through 3D printing houses to provide health assistance to the affected areas, such as on the walls of houses repellents.

 Since 3D printing house in shape, size and material selection are very resilient, so its potential is far more than meet the needs of developing countries affected areas.
 In fact, WASP represents the southern coast of Sardinia Iglesias town have shown interest in the Big Delta, the recent use here has the first printer built out of housing units.

 Big Delta will be exhibited in Rieti, Italy Lazio region, it will also become the focus of the stage.